Thomas-Gottwald/NLP4/README.md

 The function tries to retrieve the abstracts for each retrieved references in the following three different ways:
 1. If for the reference a link of type "crossref" (meaning: https://dx.doi.org/10.1126/example_doi) is available, the doi is extracted from the link.
 The extracted doi is than passed to the [AbstractExtraction.get_abstracts_of_doi()](#get_abstract_from_doi) function to retrieve the abstract of the reference.
 2. If No crossref link is available it is checked if an arxiv link is available.
-In this case the arXiv_id is extracted is passed to the [AbstractExtract.get_abstract_from_arxiv_id()](#get_abstract_from_arxiv_id) function to retrieve the title an the abstract of the reference.
+In this case the arXiv_id is extracted is passed to the [AbstractExtract.get_abstract_from_arxiv_id()](#get_abstract_from_arxiv_id) function to retrieve the title and the abstract of the reference.
 3. If none of these links is available a get request to the "oa_query" link is made.
 If the "content-type" of the response is application/pdf the response url is passed to the [AbstractExtraction.get_abstract_by_pdf()](#get_abstract_by_pdf) function to try to extract the abstract from the pdf url.
 If none of these 3 steps is successful no abstract for the reference is extracted.
 In case one of the steps is successful the retrieved abstract will be added to a dictionary with the respective link as key and the respective abstract dictionary as value.